 A legislative package to include expanded Medicare hearing services and hearing aids (as well as vision and dental services) is currently being drafted by key congressional committees for potential consideration by the full Congress in fall 2021.
 This legislation may be considered under expedited budget reconciliation procedures that require a simple majority vote for passage in the U.S. Senate, potentially increasing its chances for approval.

 The American Academy of Audiology (AAA), the Academy of Doctors of Audiology (ADA), and the American Speech Language Hearing Association (ASHA) are working collaboratively to educate members of Congress and their staff on the critical role of the audiologist to the success of any new hearing benefit under Medicare.
-Our foremost legislative priority is to ensure the provisions of the Medicare Audiologist Access and Services Act, or MAASA, (H.R.
+Our foremost legislative priority is to ensure the provisions of the Medicare Audiologist Access and Services Act (H.R.
 1587/S. 1731) are included in any proposal.

 AAA, ADA, and ASHA are concerned that simply adding hearing aid coverage of any level—without addressing meaningful access to the diagnosis and treatment services provided by audiologists—will not ensure successful utilization of the benefit by Medicare beneficiaries.